akash-patwa/api-test/README.md

 **Note:** We have used spring jpa repository to mock database instead of Mongo

+## Prerequisites
+ 1. JDK 1.7 or above
+ 2. Maven 3 or above

 ## Integration test
 Integration tests for the Customer App are automated using `Cucumber` `BDD` based test scenarios.
 So we do not need any other test scenario documnet as tht